 PrEP (pre-exposure prophylaxis)

-PrEP (pre-exposure prophylaxis) is a drug taken by HIV-negative people before sex that reduces the risk of getting HIV.
+PrEP (pre-exposure prophylaxis) is a drug taken by HIV-negative people before and after sex that protects them from getting HIV.
+It works for everyone however you identify, and also when you are taking the contraceptive pill or gender confirming hormones.

 How PrEP works